chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ### Getting Started

 Sometimes it is not immediately obvious which view is the superview.
 So how would we go about finding the common superview for two views?
-To begin with, lets focus on the first input view.
+To begin, lets focus on the first input view.
 We can create an array of views to represent the view hierarchy by looping through the superview like so:

 {% highlight swift linenos %}